 Applicants for graduate study in the department must specify whether they wish to enter the MA or PhD program.
 University transcripts, a Statement of Objectives, letters of recommendation, and GRE General Test scores are required of all applicants.
+The TOEFL or IELTS test is required for applicants who are not native speakers of English.
 A sample of written work is also required of applicants to the PhD program and recommended for applicants to the MA program.
 An undergraduate major in sociology is not required for admission, but makeup course work may be required in some cases.
 Applications will be accepted for either fall term or spring term admission.
-The application deadline for admission are January 15 (international students) and February 1 (domestic students) for the fall semester and August 1 (international) and September 1 (domestic) for the spring semester.
-Please see the department website for more information and links to appropriate graduate division pages.
+The application deadlines for admission are January 15 (international students) and February 1 (domestic students) for the fall semester and August 1 (international) and September 1 (domestic) for the spring semester.
+Please see the department website for more information and links to appropriate graduate education pages.

-The department offers an MA Plan A (thesis) and MA Plan B (non-thesis) program.
+The department offers an MA Plan A (thesis) program.

 Plan A (Thesis) Requirements

-The MA curriculum in sociology (Plan A) should prepare the student for positions involving expertise in social research.
-In addition, preparatory training is provided to those who are thinking of aspiring to a doctoral degree, but feel they need more preparation.
-However, an MA candidate cannot assume that satisfactory completion of this curriculum will lead to placement in the department's PhD program.
+The MA curriculum in sociology (Plan A) should prepare students for positions involving expertise in social research.
+In addition, preparatory training is provided to those who are aspiring to a doctoral degree but feel they need more preparation.
+However, an MA candidate cannot assume that satisfactory completion of this curriculum will lead to placement in the department’s PhD program.

-The Plan A program aims to provide the student with a firm foundation in sociological theory, methods and statistics, as well as their application to the study of various substantive aspects of society.
+The Plan A program aims to provide the student with a firm foundation in sociological theory and methods and statistics, as well as their application to the study of various substantive aspects of society.

 A minimum of 30 credit hours of sociology-related course work is required for this program, as well as the successful completion of an MA thesis.
 All candidates are required to take at least one course each in the core areas of sociological theory, research methodology, and social statistics at the 400 level or higher, as well as five substantive courses, of which four must be at the 600 level or higher.
-In addition, students must take 6 credits of thesis writing (SOC 700).
-The thesis is a substantial research project that shows a student's ability to produce original and substantive and original intellectual work.
-All courses credited toward the 30-credit hour minimum required for the MA degree must be passed with a grade of B or better.
+In addition, students must take 6 credits of Thesis Research (SOC 700).
+The thesis is a substantial research project that shows a student’s ability to produce original substantive and intellectual work.
+All courses credited toward the 30 credit hour minimum required for the MA degree must be passed with a grade of B or better.

 The first semester’s work is planned in consultation with the graduate chair and a temporary advisor appointed by the graduate chair.
 During the first semester, under the guidance of the temporary advisor, the student prepares a statement outlining a study plan that reflects his or her special interests and meets the credit requirements of the program.
 By the end of the second semester, the student should form a thesis committee of three or more faculty members, generally drawn primarily from the department.